 By Paul R.

-The production team is led by creator, curator, and host Sarah Urist Green, former curator of contemporary art at the Indianapolis Museum of Art, where she curated the exhibitions Graphite and Andy Warhol Enterprises, among others.
-While at the IMA, she commissioned installations by Spencer Finch, William Lamson, Ball-Nogues Studio, and Kate Gilmore, and was instrumental in developing The Virginia B. Fairbanks Art & Nature Park: 100 Acres.
-She is the editor and co-author of Andy Warhol Enterprises (Hatje Cantz, 2010) and Graphite (digital catalogue, 2013).
+The production team is led by creator, curator, and host Sarah Urist Green, former curator of contemporary art at the Indianapolis Museum of Art, where she curated the exhibitions Graphite and Andy Warhol Enterprises, among others, and commissioned installations by Spencer Finch, William Lamson, Ball-Nogues Studio, and Kate Gilmore.
 Sarah holds a master of arts in modern art history from Columbia University and a bachelor of arts from Northwestern University.